gnomon-inria/gnomon/doc/user_guide/tutorial/4_replay_pipeline.md

-# 4. Replaying a Pipeline
+# 4. Replay a Pipeline

 ## 4.1 Saving a Pipeline file